data-pup/rc-blog/week-1/day-0.md

 and figure out how to handle some of the initial steps regarding adding the dependencies needed, as well as test fixtures.

+---

+After making some simple fixture code, and compiling an ELF binary, I realized that cross-compiling for OS X was causing some extremely peculiar issues.
+I worked with some friends on a CTF challenge, and got to learn a little bit about `hydra`, and take a little bit of a mental rest from actively programming myself.